YunanL/IoTDevice/README.md

 # 🛠️ Blockchain-Based Machine License Interface

 This project enables a Raspberry Pi-based system to interact with blockchain-based licenses (represented as NFTs).
 It provides a GUI for operators to check license availability and start machines if a valid license NFT is present.
 It also logs machine start events on-chain.
+For demonstration proposes, the private key and public key are all written in config.

 ---